Sunburst-Li/Holo-Mol/README.md

 > PyTorch
 > RDKit
 # Experiments
-See the folder for training and evaluation demos of a Holo-Mol model  Code experiment.
+See the folder for training and evaluation demos of a Holo-Mol model ``experiment``.